indonesian basic phrases

 9. Sampai jumpa lagi.
 (Goodbye.)

 These are some of the most common and basic Indonesian greetings.
 Remember to always be polite and use appropriate titles when addressing people of different ages and statuses.
-Additionally, Indonesian culture places a strong emphasis on respect and politeness, so adding “tolong” (please) and “terima kasih” (thank you) to your greetings can go a long way in building positive relationships with locals.
+Additionally, Indonesian culture places a strong emphasis on respect and politeness, so adding words like “tolong” (please) and “terima kasih” (thank you) to your greetings can go a long way in building positive relationships with locals.

-Useful Farewell Phrases in Indonesian
+Useful Farewell Phrases in Indonesian Phrases and Words

 Source: freepik